vyos/vyos-documentation/docs/configuration/firewall/global-options.rst

 .. cfgcmd:: set firewall global-options ipv6-receive-redirects
    [enable | disable]

-   enable or disable of ICMPv4 or ICMPv6 redirect messages accepted by VyOS.
-The following system parameter will be altered:
+   Enable or disable ICMPv4 or ICMPv6 redirect messages being accepted by VyOS.
+The following system parameters will be altered:

    * ``net.ipv4.conf.all.accept_redirects``
    * ``net.ipv6.conf.all.accept_redirects``

 .. cfgcmd:: set firewall global-options send-redirects [enable | disable]

-   enable or disable ICMPv4 redirect messages send by VyOS The following system parameter will be altered:
+   Enable or disable ICMPv4 redirect messages being sent by VyOS The following system parameter will be altered:

    * ``net.ipv4.conf.all.send_redirects``

 .. cfgcmd:: set firewall global-options log-martians [enable | disable]

-   enable or disable the logging of martian IPv4 packets.
+   Enable or disable the logging of martian IPv4 packets.
    The following system parameter will be altered:

    * ``net.ipv4.conf.all.log_martians``